Saturday 31 August 2024 – 6:30pm

 +++++ Interval +++++

-As usual after the concert canapés and refreshments will be served in the candlelit church.
+After the concert canapés and refreshments will be served in the candlelit church.

 Suggested donations – £25 (£28 if paid on the door)